 The pilot demonstration project period concluded on April 30, 2018 and the system, having been installed at 5 Virginia sites, was turned over to the Virginia DOT for continued operation, demonstrating system viability, transferability, modularity, scalability, and adaptability.

 Overall, the project proved to be beneficial to state departments of transportation, truckers/users/stakeholders, and project operators, developers and designers.
 Read the Demonstration Project Evaluation and Results, along with Lessons Learned.
+(See project files and links below These would be links from this paragraph under recent findings

 - Identify best communications media/equipment with the truckers, such as placement of VMS/DMS parking availability alerts.